Written by: Angeline Antonakos Boswell, KGHP Researcher

 A puzzling recurrence throughout the interviews included in this project is the idea that some people are “more Greek” than others.
 Some are seen to “embrace Greekhood” more than others.
 What does this mean?
 It isn’t just knowledge of the Greek language that constitutes ‘Greekhood’, as many people can be described as ‘very Greek’ without speaking a word of it.
 Murva Nikas, a non-Greek married to a Greek in Kingston, is a prime example for this.
 When one thinks about active members of the Greek community in Kingston, Murva Nikas is at the top of the list.
 She taught Sunday School for many years, was involved in the Daughters of Penelope, was on the Church Council for many, many years, and much more.
 Murva has no cultural or linguistic roots in Greekhood, and yet can be described as “very Greek” through her involvement and dedication to the upkeep of the Greek traditions, community, and religion.
 Maria Karis Brousalis, whose family was one of the first Greek families to immigrate to Kingston, speaks less Greek than her daughter, Christina, does.
 While her knowledge of the Greek language does not necessarily define her Greekhood, Maria believes that Christina’s intention to seek out the language and culture by herself makes her “more Greek”.
 One interpretation of Greekhood could then be the extent to which one tries to upkeep Greek culture.

 Nonetheless, the upkeep of Greekhood – meaning, the values, language, traditions, and religion tied to Greek ethnicity – is a central focus within the Greek community.
-When Glyerkia Martou, who came to Kingston in the 2000’s, was very surprised by the presence of the Greek community in Kingston.
+When Dr. Glyerkia Martou, who came to Kingston in the 2000s, was very surprised by the presence of the Greek community in Kingston.
 It made her happy, since she was able to attend church and be surrounded by Greeks when she felt homesick.
 In her interview for this project, she described how amazed she was that Greeks could keep all their traditions while simultaneously being fully immersed within Canadian society.
 She remembers a game between Greek and Canadian basketball teams wherein the Greek Canadians carried flags from both Canada and Greece.
 Since Greeks were able to upkeep their Greekhood in Canada, with its emphasis on multiculturalism, many Greeks feel perfectly at home in Canada.
 Glykeria, like many Greeks, seeks to raise her children “properly” and according to “Greek values”, which means they will be good people, will upkeep the Greek identity, will show respect to others, and will remain close to the church.

-Voula Stathopoulos, who immigrated to Kingston as a child with her family in the 1940’s, described her experience growing up Greek during her interview.
+Voula Stathopoulos, who immigrated to Kingston as a child with her family in the 1940s, described her experience growing up Greek during her interview.
 It was difficult when she first came to Canada, since she did not know English.
 She used to come home from school crying, but her parents always assured her that the only thing she needed to worry about being on the right path and about being a good kid.
 She carried her parents’ values with her throughout life, such as the value that one should not focus too much on work, and to focus more on family.
 Voula, whose mother told her to never lose her Greek language, passed her Greekhood down to her own children.
 She took them to Greek school in Kingston, with Pavlos as the Greek school teacher at the time, teaching 75 kids all by himself.
 They learned how to dance the traditional Greek dances too.
 Voula, however, brings up the question of what exactly Greekhood is when she describes herself as being “more Canadian than Greek”.
 While she is very proud of her Greek heritage, she finds herself branching off from traditional Greek values in many ways.
 For example, she found it important to bring her children to hockey practice and piano lessons, something she thought many people couldn’t “see the value in”.
 She also taught her sons to do chores, such as making the bed and doing the laundry.
-Her mother disapproved of this since these were traditionally tasks for girls, but Voula jokes that her daughters-in-law and very grateful!
+Her mother disapproved of this since these were traditionally tasks for girls, but Voula jokes that her daughters-in-law are very grateful!
 It is interesting to wonder, however, if this shifting idea of Greekhood is not something that has been departed from, but instead something that has been altered among second and third generation Greeks as they incorporate the cultural aspects of the new society they find themselves in.

 Olga Xenodochidou, who immigrated to Kingston in the 2000s, and her husband Aris, are concerned for their young son (George)’s Greek culture, and so they are extremely dedicated to the upkeep of Greekhood in his life.
 They only speak Greek in the house, and until kindergarten George only spoke Greek.
 They are sure to travel to Greece every year so that they will never lose constant contact with the Greek culture.
 Olga and Aris both enjoy Canada, and the freedom and happiness they feel here, but their strong ties to the homeland make them dream of returning to Greece someday.